Sonora27/baseball-project/readme.md

 * In an effort to use a different model type, we also tried the Ridge model.

-	* Our results from using this model type was an RMSE of 8.78 and an R sqaured of .972.
+	* Our results from using this model type was an RMSE of 8.78 and an R squared of .972.
 This model performed simiarly to our initial two models.
 As a result, we finally decided on the model that used the Recursive Feature Elimination because it gave us the best balance of model performance and interpretability.

 	<img src="https://raw.githubusercontent.com/Sonora27/baseball-project/master/pngs/Distrubution%20of%202019%20SP%20Strikeout%20Predictions.png">